 These are just the basics.
 You can customize a blanket purchase order according to contract negotiations, specific circumstances, project needs, the list goes on.

-Purchase Order vs Blanket Purchase Order
+Different Purchase Orders vs Blanket Purchase Order

 The biggest difference between a regular purchase order and a blanket purchase order is the time frame.
 While a regular PO is used for a short period of time, a blanket purchase order lasts for an extended period, with a definitive start and end date.